Employee Engagement-Everything You Need to Know

 The Role of Managers in Engaging Workers

-Managers play an important role in increasing employee engagement levels at their workplace.
+Managers play an important role in increasing the level of employee engagement at their workplace.

 It is the managers who are at the forefront of every employee-related matter.
 And as such, the task of ensuring a healthy and engaged workforce also lies in their shoulders.